 Artist.
-John Singer Sargent was born January 12, 1856 to American parents living in Florence, Italy.
+John Singer Sargent was born January 12, 1856, to American parents living in Florence, Italy.
 Although he spent most of his life in Europe, both of his parents were raised in the United States and the artist considered himself to be an American.
 His father, Fitzwilliam Sargent, was a physician who came from an early colonial family and grew up in Philadelphia.
-His mother, Mary Newbold Singer, married Sargent in 1850.
-While the couple were enamored of Europe and lived as expatriates, they were initially sent there by tragic circumstances, taking a tour as a means of escape following the tragic death of their first child.
+His mother, Mary Newbold Singer, married Fitzwilliam Sargent in 1850.
+While the couple was enamored of Europe, they initially arrived there due to tragic circumstances, taking a tour as a means of escape following the tragic death of their first child.
 The Sargents had originally intended to return to the United States, but instead became expatriates.

 John Singer Sargent began demonstrating his artistic talents at a young age, and soon took up the study of painting in a formal setting.
 His first known enrollment in art classes took place in Florence at the Accademia delle Belle Arti, in his late teens.
 During the winter of 1873-74, Sargent honed his skills, convincing his father that it was well worth encouraging his artistic pursuits.
 Father and son traveled together to Paris in the spring of 1874 so that John Singer Sargent could continue his studies in the art capital of Europe.